thegreystone/jmc-jshell/README.md

 # jmc-jshell
 Easy way to get started experimenting with the JDK Flight Recorder and the JMC core classes.

+Note that until JMC 7.0.0 has been published on Maven Central, you will need to download, build and install JMC core.
+See https://github.com/JDKMissionControl/jmc for more information.

 First ensure that you are running with a JDK 9 or later.
 Then run:

 ```bash